• Skip to primary navigation

 All the secrets to baking the best rolls

-Although they lose their extra crustiness kinda fast (about 4 to 5 hours after done), I like my rolls extra crusty when they’re out of the oven.
-For that, I do an extra step that gives the crust a boost: I spray the rolls with water before going to the oven, and 2 minutes before I take them out.
-For these two extra steps, I’m rewarded with this:
+Although they lose their extra crustiness fairly quickly (about 4 to 5 hours after they’re done baking), I like my rolls extra crusty when they’re out of the oven.
+I take an additional step that enhances the crust: I spray the rolls with water before putting them in the oven, and again two minutes before taking them out.

 • basket full of bread, close up on a golden brown crust